-- Summary/narrative directed at a lay audience including the following (4 pages max): - 1.
+- 1. Summary/narrative directed at a lay audience including the following (4 pages max): - 1.
 Include the proposal title.
 The title must include the words "Equipment Acquisition: Your Project Title" or "Equipment Development: Your Project Title." - 2.
 Explicitly state if the proposal is for Track 1, Track 2, or Track 3. - 3.
-Explicitly state if this is a resubmission. - 4.
-Provide a description of the equipment and justification of need.
+Explicitly state if this is a resubmission.

-- 5. List the faculty who will be involved in the submission and the estimated number of researchers who will benefit from the use of the equipment. - 6.
+- 4. Provide a description of the equipment. - 5.
+List the faculty who will be involved in the submission and the estimated number of researchers who will benefit from the use of the equipment. - 6.
+Provide the justification of need for the project that includes how the proposed equipment specifically advances research projects and addresses the NSF review criteria: - a.
+Intellectual Merit: The Intellectual Merit criterion encompasses the potential to advance knowledge; and - b.
+Broader Impacts: The Broader Impacts criterion encompasses the potential to benefit society and contribute to the achievement of specific, desired societal outcomes. - 7.
 Provide a description of the management plan, including 5-year operational budget with rates and anticipated annual samples/usage hours, plans for the maintenance, operation, training, and technical support of instrumentation.
 If the instrument will reside in a core, state the core, include the core Operations Director in key personnel, and estimate annual usage and expected rates.
-If proposed instrument replaces an existing capability, provide NUcore name of service line and usage time and revenue over last two years by department.
+If the proposed instrument replaces an existing capability, provide NUcore name of service line and usage time and revenue over last two years by department.
 Include the room where the equipment will be located along with any renovations needed to complete the project.
-If no renovations are required, explicitly state that fact. - 7.
-Provide a description of other requirements as outlined in the NSF guidelines for the MRI Program.
-Examples include the plan for attracting new users, how the instrument will impact interdisciplinary science, research in the private sector and/or other academic institutions, risk factors involved, and how they will be addressed. - 8.
+If no renovations are required, explicitly state that fact. - Provide a description of other requirements as outlined in the NSF guidelines for the MRI Program.
+Examples include the plan for attracting new users, how the instrument will impact interdisciplinary science, research in the private sector and/or other academic institutions, risk factors involved, and how they will be addressed. - 9.
 Provide a summary of your proposal as outlined in the program solicitation.
 In addition, the summary MUST address the "Intellectual Merit" and "Broader Impact" of the proposal. - 2.
-NSF-formatted biographical sketch of all key personnel (2 pages max for PI) - 3.
-Project budget - a.
-Include quote for instrument as appendix for acquisition proposals. - 4.
+NSF-formatted biographical sketch of all key personnel (2 pages max for PI)

+3. Project budget

+- a.
+Include quote for instrument as appendix for acquisitions. - 4.
 Previous Reviews (for resubmission only) - 5.
 Documents required for instruments operated by core facilities: - a.
 Core Commitment provided by the Core Faculty Director that core will maintain and operate instrument using this template. - b.
 Operational Financial Commitment provided by the Center Director/Department Chair that propose instrument is in strategic interest and that unit will resolve any financial issues arising from the operation of the proposed instrument using this template. - c.
 Space Confirmation provided by the space owner that space is available and appropriate for the proposed instrument using this template.